Évelyne Dhéliat: Weather presenting

 In 1991, she submitted her demand to present the weather on TF1.
 After being selected, she was trained on presenting with Alain Gillot-Pétré during the month of August 1992.
 She began presenting the weather on the channel in September 1992.
 In 2000, she was named director of the weather service on TF1, and since March 2009, she is the director of the weather service on LCI.
 In 2011, she was named favorite French weather presenter.
 In September 2012, Évelyne Dhéliat presents again the weather after several months of absence.
 In a statement published by TF1, she announced having undergone a surgical operation, which required a long period of rest and treatment.

 Television roles and contests

 In June 2013, she appeared in the prime-time Nos chers voisins fêtent l'été on TF1, in which she plays the mother of Alexandre Volange, played by Jean-Baptiste Shelmerdine.

 Évelyne Dhéliat has regularly participated at the television contest Le Grand Concours des animateurs.
 In an episode from September 2013, she went to the final.
 In January 2014, she participated at the game show Qui veut gagner des millions ? in duet with Gilles Bouleau.

 Personal life

 Évelyne Dhéliat has a daughter named Olivia, who was born in 1968 and who is a lawyer.
-She stated in 2013 having two grandchildren.
+She stated in 2013 that she has two grandchildren.